Airukua/MinakSeran/README.md

 ### Usage

-Here's a basic example of how to use `seram(geser) tokenizer` in your Python code:
+Here's a basic example of how to use `seram tokenizer` in your Python code:

 ```python
 # Import the library